mscarn96/arenaGame/README.md

 ## TODO

--GOLD EARNING BUG
+-GOLD EARNING BUG!!!!!

 -//TEST NEW SKILLS

 -game images:
 --authors
---practice bg
+--practice bg and market

+-skills when lvl up

 -invent and implement skills (5 each class)

--potions!

--game result css

--css for bigger screens
+-css for bigger screens,tablets
+-improve css on battle screen mobile

 ## THATS IT FOR NOW